 Getting to and from Montevideo

 If flying in or out of Uruguay, you’ll most likely go through Carrasco International Airport in Montevideo.
 Taxis frequent the airport and a bus route runs right outside of it.
-Some accommodations also offer transport services.
+Some accommodations also offer transport services to and from the airport.

 More frequently, people arrive in Montevideo by ferry, bus, or a combo of the two.
 If coming from Buenos Aires, check out our post on taking the ferry for more detailed information.
 If you aren’t taking the direct ferry, chances are you’ll be connecting by bus with one of Uruguay’s larger bus companies, such as COT, Colonia Express, or Turil.
 Many of the buses traveling between Uruguay’s cities connect through the Tres Cruces station.
 This station is easy to navigate and contains food and shopping options.